Skip to content

 5. The output value contains your client secret

-If not using Key Vault, you'll enter the secret directly in the HTTP action (less secure).
+If not using Key Vault, direct secret entry in the HTTP action is a legacy non-prod fallback and is not recommended for production.

 Step 3: Call Microsoft Graph API

-Configure: - Method: GET - URI: https://graph.microsoft.com/v1.0/admin/serviceAnnouncement/messages?$select=id,title,category,severity,services,startDateTime,endDateTime,lastModifiedDateTime,isMajorChange,actionRequiredByDateTime,body,tags,hasAttachments - Authentication: Active Directory OAuth - Authority: https://login.microsoftonline.com - Tenant: Your tenant ID (GUID) - Audience: https://graph.microsoft.com - Client ID: Your app registration client ID - Credential Type: Secret - Secret: From Key Vault output, or entered directly - Retry policy: Change from default to Fixed interval — Count: 3, Interval: PT30S (30 seconds).
+Configure: - Method: GET - URI: https://graph.microsoft.com/v1.0/admin/serviceAnnouncement/messages?$select=id,title,category,severity,services,startDateTime,endDateTime,lastModifiedDateTime,isMajorChange,actionRequiredByDateTime,body,tags,hasAttachments - Microsoft Entra ID resource / Audience: https://graph.microsoft.com - Tenant: Your tenant ID (GUID) - Client ID: Your app registration client ID - Credential Type: Secret (legacy cloud-flow fallback) - Secret: From Key Vault output; avoid direct entry except in disposable non-prod validation - Retry policy: Change from default to Fixed interval — Count: 3, Interval: PT30S (30 seconds).
 This handles transient Graph API errors (429 throttling, 503 service unavailable) without manual re-runs.

 Authentication Screenshot Reference